Jim Trickey

-James Trickey (c.
-1891 - December 4, 1913) was an American football player for the University of Iowa.
+James Trickey (September 13, 1888 - December 4, 1913) was an American football player for the University of Iowa.
 In 1912, he was selected as an All-American at the tackle position.

 Biography

 Trickey was a native of Iowa Falls, Iowa.
 He played four years of football at Iowa Falls High School.
 Trickey enrolled at the University of Iowa and played on the freshman football team in 1909.
 He played for the school's varsity football team in 1910, 1911 and 1912.
 He was an All-State player all three years, an All-Western player two years, and an All-American as a senior in 1912.